-Name of employee of the Shyam Mohan Sundar Rajiv Rank 4 3 2 1
+Name of the employee Shyam Mohan Sundar Rajiv Rank 4 3 2 1

 A number of factors like attitudes, aptitude, behavior, honesty, commitment, etc. Will have to be considered in making an assessment of an employee's performance.

 8. Paired Comparison Method.